Timeline of the COVID-19 pandemic in Australia (July–December 2021): October 2021

 On 8 October in NSW, 11 deaths and 646 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 470, and there were 67,480 COVID cases in NSW since the beginning of the pandemic.

-On 8 October Victoria reported 1,838 new cases, a new state and national record high, surpassing the states' own 1,763 new case record set on 4 October.
+On 8 October Victoria reported 1,838 new cases, a new state and national record high, surpassing the state's own 1,763 new case record set on 4 October.

 On 9 October in NSW, 11 deaths and 580 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 481, and there were 68,057 COVID cases in NSW since the beginning of the pandemic.

 On 10 October in NSW, 6 deaths and 477 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 487, and there were 68,523 COVID cases in NSW since the beginning of the pandemic.

 Also on 10 October, over 90% of the over-16 population in NSW had received a first dose COVID-19 vaccine.

 On 11 October in NSW, 8 deaths and 496 new locally acquired cases of COVID-19 were recorded within the previous 24 hours.
 The total number of COVID related deaths was 495, and there were 69,016 COVID cases in NSW since the beginning of the pandemic.
 The same day, which some news media dubbed "Freedom Day", the 107 day lockdown in NSW was eased, especially for the fully vaccinated.
 Stay-at-home orders were removed; non-essential retailers, hairdressers, and hospitality venues were among those able to re-open; masks were no longer mandatory in the open, though still required indoors in public places.

 By 12 October NSW official deaths reached exactly 500, a level passed by 29 August 2020 in Victoria with 18 deaths taking their total toll to 513 deaths.

 On 13 October, NSW exceeded 70,000 confirmed cases of COVID-19 since the beginning of the pandemic.

 On 14 October Victoria reported 2,297 new local cases, another state and national record high, surpassing the 1,838 record cases reported by Victoria on 8 October 2021.
 This national record was again broken on 17 December by NSW with 2,482 cases.

 On 15 October, national deaths passed 1,500.

-On 15 October Tasmanias' southern region, including the City of Hobart and 11 other LGAs, went into a 3-day lockdown at 6pm.
+On 15 October Tasmania's southern region, including the City of Hobart and 11 other LGAs, went into a 3-day lockdown at 6pm.
 A man with the Delta variant of COVID-19 escaped from hotel quarantine on 12 October and was about in the community before police located him the next day.
 As a result of the lockdown, The Unconformity arts festival due to start that day in Queenstown was cancelled.

 On 16 October, NSW reached 80% full vaccination.